 - Repeat this procedure until you scan the complete book

 - Once the whole book is scanned, check the pages for the right sequence

 - If you have missed check the image page no. and insert the missed pages before you move on to the next book

 Now you have got a sequence of pages in the same order as it is in the book.
 You can read about post-processing, like turning the gray or brown pages to white in this article.
 After enhancing the pages, you can convert those multiple images into a single PDF by following this article.

 Once you covert them if you want to extract text out of them, follow this article, How to Scan a Book at Home, and edit it in easy steps?

 If you have some of the images not cropped, you can read this article on how to crop bulk images.

 DIY (Do It Yourself) Non-destructive Scanner

-There are many types of scanners you can build using this.
+There are many types of scanners you can build and learn how to scan a book for yourself, using this.
 Let us build the simple most and use our mobile phones to capture the images on either side.